AH171717/MIST-4610-Group-8/README.md

 Description: This query identifies the top  customers with the highest total loan amounts.

 Justification: Managers can use this query to identify high-value customers who contribute significantly to the loan portfolio.
 It helps in prioritizing customer relationship management efforts and offering tailored financial solutions to meet their needs.

+# Database Information
+Name of the database: al_Group_21482_G8

+Additional information: Each query listed above is marked in the database using stored procedures which can be called using the following format: CALL TP_Q1(); (CALL TP IS A PLACEHOLDER)